See an animated fly thru of the SW 12th – Gage Blvd. to Kansas Ave.

 - Create a designated through lane for vehicles and an auxiliary lane for parking, bus pullouts, deliveries, and a bike lane in some locations

 - Improve transit and pedestrian accessibility and safety

 - Provide a bike facility along the corridor

-The project concept was introduced to the public on May 6 at the first of two large public meetings sponsored by the City of Topeka.
-From then until the last large public open house in November, design staff have held 20 additional group or individual meetings with more than 450 people.
+The project concept was introduced to the public on May 6, 2019, at the first of two large public meetings sponsored by the City of Topeka.
+From then until the last large public open house in November 2019, design staff held 20 additional group or individual meetings with more than 450 people.